ovavourakis/MRIArtefactDetection/setup/README.md

                       -it artefacts
 ```

+Be sure to replace `PATH/TO/DATA` with wherever you keep your data on your system (the top-level folder).

 This will start up the container.
 Switch to to `production` directory and run your inference script on your data.

 ```